sighpcedu/sighpcedu.github.io/content/about/index.md

 ---
-title: About the ACM SigHPC Education Chapter
+title: About the ACM SIGHPC Education Chapter
 linktitle: About
 menu: main
 weight: 10